adamwwilkinson/Obsidian-Vault/Electrical Engineering/Power in Resistive-only Circuits.md

 Max power given to the load:
 $$P_{\mathrm {max}} = \frac {v_S^2} {4R_S}$$

-Also is the power lost in the source resistanc:
+Also is the power lost in the source resistance:
 $$P_{\mathrm {max}} = \frac {v_S^2} {4R_S}$$

 ```ad-info